hungcv/Restful-API-Common-Format-/README.md

 Content-Type: application/json

 {
+    "success" : false,
     "message": "Any message which should help the user to resolve the conflict" }
 ```
 8- VERB Too Many Requests - HTTP Response Code: **429**